Nathan-Wall/Secrets/README.md

 #### storageType

 There are currently two available storage types: `'WeakKeyedStore'` and `'WeakMap'`.  `'WeakKeyedStore'` is default.
 The `'WeakMap'` requires the environment to support ES6 WeakMaps.
-There is discernable difference in the semantics of Secrets between the two storage options.
+There is no discernable difference in the semantics of Secrets between the two storage options.
 A WeakMap store may be better performance when it's available, though it may not be.
 No performance tests have been run.